pyrsia/pyrsia/docs/tutorials/demo.md

-Node1 ->> DHT: Node1 checks if the image is available<br>locally or on the Pyrsia network Node1 ->> DockerHub: The image is not available and Node1<br>requests the image from DockerHub Node1 ->> DHT: Node1 stores the image locally<br>and announces it availability on the DHT Node1 ->> Docker1: The docker pull command is completed successfully Docker1 ->> User: deactivate User
+Node1 ->> DHT: Node1 checks if the image is available<br>locally or on the Pyrsia network Node1 ->> DockerHub: The image is not available and Node1<br>requests the image from DockerHub Node1 ->> DHT: Node1 stores the image locally<br>and announces it availability on the DHT Node1 ->> Docker1: The Pyrsia node responds with the requested image Docker1 ->> User: docker pull is completed successfully deactivate User

 User ->> Node1: pyrsia node --status the user uses the CLI to ask the<br>status the CLI connects to the Pyrsia node on port 7888